 There was a time, not that many years ago, when going out for a bike ride was very much an analogue experience.
-Then Garmin and Strava came along, and social media bloomed and blossomed, and now a bike ride, like much else of what we do, is as digital an experience as you want it to be.
+Then Garmin, Strava, Zwift et al. came along, and social media bloomed and blossomed, and now a bike ride, like everything else, is as digital an experience as you want it to be.

-There are still those who avoid all this, of course, and are known as the Quality Controllers, keepers of the spirit of cycling for cycling’s sake…
+There are still those who avoid all this, of course.
+They are the Quality Controllers, keepers of the spirit of cycling for cycling’s sake.

-But there is one among us who has taken things a step further, so that each bike ride becomes akin to an exercise in public relations, broadcast to the watching (?) world in a variety of ever more contrived formats.
+But there is one among us who has taken things a step further, so that each bike ride becomes a public relations excercise, broadcast to the watching (?) world in a variety of ever more contrived formats.

 So this cyclist can, for example, take the perfect selfie at the drop of a hat, in any given weather conditions, and produce an image which resembles a Rapha photoshoot; all stubble, grey skies, and perfectly recreated suffering.

-Personally, I have long since given up on the mid-ride selfie without, to be honest, ever having got started – I end up looking not so much like a Rapha model, as a tired cyclist wondering where his next piece of cake is coming from!
+Personally, I have long since given up on the mid-ride selfie without, to be honest, ever having got started – I end up looking not so much like a Rapha model as a tired cyclist wondering where his next tailwind is coming from.

-Once our friend has captured his image he will immediately Instagram it to prove that what just happened actually happened, and even seems able to do so despite the fact that the rest of us are struggling with apparent lack of mobile phone (never mind broadband or 4G) coverage half-way up some Yorkshire Dale.
+Once our friend has captured his image he will immediately Instagram, mysteriously despite the fact that the rest of us are struggling with apparent lack of mobile phone coverage half-way up some Yorkshire Dale.

-His Instagram account is linked to his Facebook page, he Tweets pre, post, and even mid-ride on occasion, and links his Strava account to his Twitter feed.
+His Instagram account is linked to his Facebook page, he Tweets pre, post, and even mid-ride, and links his Strava account to his Twitter feed.
 He can even explain, in reasonably understandable fashion, what Stumbleupon is.

 I don’t think he uses LinkedIn.